 - Shipping it out as-is could lead to lost brand reputation and an incalculable revenue loss over time.

 - Throwing it away would cost approximately $978,900

 - FlexXray’s inspection cost amounted to a fraction of the product saved at $51,141

 - Of the 3263 Cases inspected, FlexXray returned 3,220 safe cases of product ot the customer, salvaging 98.6%

 - The Estimated value of the product inspected and returned equaled approximately $966,000 total.

-FlexXray’s third-party inspection helps save time, money and product.
-Manufacturers can feel confident in the safety of their product with the help of third-party x-ray inspection food companies, often salvaging 98% of their on-hold product.
+FlexXray’s inspection services help save time, money and product.
+Manufacturers can feel confident in the safety of their product with the help of outside x-ray inspection food companies, often salvaging 98% of their on-hold product.